AlabhyaVaibhav/alex_context_nlg_dataset/README.md

 ### The domain ###

-The domain is limited to public transport by bus or subway among New York City subway stations on Manhattan.
+The domain is public transport by bus or subway among New York City subway stations on Manhattan.
 The users may specify origin and destination stops, departure time, and means of transport.
 After a connection is provided, they may ask about its duration, distance, or arrival time, and number of transfers.
 For simplicity, directions provided in the dataset do not involve